 Given the invasiveness and anxiety associated with upper gastrointestinal endoscopy, predictors that could accurately identify children with diseases that would otherwise only be diagnosable by esophagogastroduodenoscopy would be helpful; however, there is little existing knowledge of such predictors.

 The ability to perform diagnostic upper gastrointestinal endoscopy in adults and children has been one of the defining characteristics of the current era of gastroenterology.

-Without a doubt, it has broadened our understanding of the pathophysiology of common gastrointestinal disorders in children and has been a tremendous tool in treating patients.
+It has broadened our understanding of the pathophysiology of common gastrointestinal disorders in children and has been a tremendous tool in treating patients.